 The magenta crosses give the sum of Na+, Cl- and OH- transport, which is the same as the actual current.

-At zero time, the current agrees with what was calculated before (you can check this, zooming in on the PHREEQC figure).
-But as time progresses, the ions move into the boundary reservoirs, and the smaller concentrations in the pore water of the sample can only conduct a smaller current with the constant potential difference over the column.
+At zero time, the current agrees with what was calculated before.
+But as time progresses, the ions move into the boundary reservoirs, and the smaller concentrations in the pore water of the sample can only conduct a smaller current with a constant potential difference over the column.

 To find the details of the current decrease over time, we must look at the Nernst-Planck equation.
 The electric flux of the ions is directly proportional to their concentration, and the concentration will be higher near the attracting electrode than at the other end where the ion is repelled.
 It means that the sample is depleted of the ion, or, in other words, that the concentration decreases in the column.
 Consequently, the current decreases, and it must do so equally, everywhere in a circuit that has no capacitor.
 But then, the potential gradient must be higher where the concentration is smaller.
 And this is the case indeed, as shown in Figure 2.